 Although not directly connected to this project, construction work has begun on the Dish Hill roundabout and improvement works are underway on the slip road at the junction of the A162 with Stranglands Lane.

 Multifuel Energy Limited (MEL), a joint venture between Ferrybridge Power Station’s owners SSE and Wheelabrator Technologies Inc, is in the early stages of putting the proposals together to build a second multifuel power station at Ferrybridge.
-The project, known as Ferrybridge Multifuel 2 (FM2), will have a generating capacity of circa 90MW and would produce enough energy to power around 160,000* homes.
+The project, known as Ferrybridge Multifuel 2 (FM2), will have an installed capacity of around 70MW and will be able to produce enough energy to power around 160,000* homes.
 FM2 is similar in scale to the project currently under construction, now known as Ferrybridge Multifuel 1 (FM1), which is expected to be operational by 2015.

 During the development of the first multifuel project at Ferrybridge, the level of interest from potential fuel suppliers has demonstrated that there is demand in the market for further waste derived generating facilities.
 The multifuel project is also beneficial as it is a positive use of waste materials that may otherwise be disposed of to landfill, saving valuable landfill space.
 FM2 could treat up to 675,000 tonnes of waste derived fuels each year, however on average the plant’s throughput is expected to be 570,000 tonnes per annum.